-As there is more public outrage at flagrant violations of LGBTI rights, Caribbean policy makers are also openly beginning to address issues pertaining to this segment of the population.
-In Jamaica, the Parliament is considering an anti-gang bill which contains a clause to criminalise the production and singing of songs which incite violence against homosexuals and other groups.12 Similarly, in Trinidad and Tobago avaaz.org, the world's largest online campaigning community for human rights and change, is calling for a complete ban of the song 'Kick 'een' She Back Door' by the Antiguan group Burning Flames.13 Avaaz.org believes that the song promotes rape and violence against women.
-Earlier, Stabroek News had reported on August 7, 2013 that the Guyanese group, Red Thread petitioned against Burning Flames, Onyan and R. Kelly for their promotion of violence against women.
+Parliament is considering an anti-gang bill which contains a clause to criminalize the production and singing of songs which incite violence against homosexuals and other groups15.

+Similarly, in Trinidad and Tobago, avaaz.org which is the world's largest online campaigning community for human rights and change is calling for a complete ban of the song "Kick 'een' She Back Door" by the Antiguan group Burning Flames16.
+Avaaz.org believes that the song promotes violence against women and rape.
+Earlier, Stabroek News had reported on August 7, 2013 that the Guyanese group, Red Thread petition against Burning Flames, Onyan and R. Kelly for their promotion of violence against women.

-Caribbean leaders are pursuing the questions of equity, equality and justice for all citizens at a time when on the global front, significant leaders, such as Pope Francis, have conceded that the Catholic Church must find a way to better discuss and deal with the issue of homosexuality.
-The Anglican Diocese has accepted homosexual candidates in the priesthood.
+Caribbean leaders are pursuing the questions of equity, equality and justice for ALL CITIZENS at a time when on the global front, significant leaders, such as Pope Francis, have conceded that the Catholic Church must discuss and develop a better way to deal with the issue of homosexuality17.
+The Anglican Diocese has accepted homosexual candidates in the priesthood18.